 6.1 The risk in the Products shall pass to the Customer on completion of delivery.

-a) Lakeside receives payment in full (in cash or cleared funds) for the Products and any other goods that the Supplier has supplied to the Customer in respect of which payment has become due, in which case title to the Products shall pass at the time of payment of all such sums; and
+a) Lakeside receives payment in full (in cash or cleared funds) for the Products and any other goods that Lakeside has supplied to the Customer in respect of which payment has become due, in which case title to the Products shall pass at the time of payment of all such sums; and

-(b) the Customer resells the Products, in which case title to the Products shall pass to the Customer at the time specified in clause 6.4.
+b) the Customer resells the Products, in which case title to the Products shall pass to the Customer at the time specified in clause 6.4.

 6.3 Until title to the Products has passed to the Customer, the Customer shall:

-(b) not remove, deface or obscure any identifying mark or packaging on or relating to the Products;
+b) not remove, deface or obscure any identifying mark or packaging on or relating to the Products;

-(c) maintain the Products in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;
+c) maintain the Products in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;

-(a) it does so as principal and not as the Supplier’s agent; and
+a) it does so as principal and not as Lakeside’s agent; and

-(b) the Supplier may at any time:
+b) Lakeside may at any time:

 (i) require the Customer to deliver up all Products in its possession that have not been resold, or irrevocably incorporated into another product; and